Nakasi, Fiji

-Nakasi ([nakasi]) is a suburb located along the Suva - Nausori corridor, in the Central Division of the Republic of Fiji.
-The 9½ Miles factor is also used to identify the locality as it denotes the distance from Suva as it forms the common identification of the suburbs along the Kings Highway from Suva to Nausori.
+Nakasi ([nakasi]) is a suburb located along the Suva-Nausori corridor, in the Central Division of the Republic of Fiji.
+The 9½ miles factor is also used to identify the locality as it denotes the distance from Suva as it forms the common identification of the suburbs along the Kings Highway from Suva to Nausori.
 Nakasi is located 15 km north-east of Suva city and 5 km south of Nausori.
 It falls under the jurisdiction of the local government area of the township of Nausori.
 Nakasi is one of the largest of the many suburbs along the Suva-Nausori corridor.
 The current population stands at 18,919.

 History

-The growth of Suva as a metropolitan area drew people to Suva from all over Fiji.
+The growth of the Fijian capital Suva as a metropolitan area drew people from all over the country to Suva.
 This influx of people allowed the developments of many suburbs along the north Kings Highway.
 The freehold land title enticed people to buy land and settle over a period of time.
 Nakasi has people from all over Fiji with the majority from Labasa, Ba, Nadi and the outer islands.
-The main trunk road of Nakasi, Vishnu Deo Road, is named after Pandit Vishnu Deo, who was a powerful indo-Fijian political leader in Fiji in the mid-1900s.
+The main trunk road of Nakasi, Vishnu Deo Road, is named after Pandit Vishnu Deo, who was a powerful Indo-Fijian political leader in Fiji in the mid-1900s.
 Nakasi is a multi-racial suburb with a substantial population of people of Indian heritage.
 In May 2012 Nakasi was declared crime-free with a partnership forged between the police and the community.
 Some notable streets with executive level houses include Valili, Matana, Koroba, Willow, JP Maharaj and many side streets of the main trunk road.
 The Nakasi Park Estate area has become one of the upper class areas of the Suva and Nausori urban complex due to the developments and land demand.

 Commercial and Industrial Area

 The Nakasi Commercial Business District is located along Kings Highway between Wainibuku 9 miles to Sasawira 10 miles with a concentration of commercial activities near the Nakasi roundabout.
 The current upgrading of roads to 4 lanes has made this section of the Suva - Nausori corridor amongst the busiest in Fiji.
-Some commercial locations are:

-Tebara Shopping Plaza which houses New World supermarket, pharmacy, medical clinic, bookshop, sports shop, DVD shop, Grants Waterhouse, Courts Fiji and Jacks Little India with many other retail shops.